 Buying a surge protector can help you to not lose your mind unplugging things hundreds of times a day!
 When appliances aren’t in use, turn the strip off with the push of a button.
 This will stop the flow of electricity.
 As an added bonus, if lightning strikes too close to your home, these surge protectors will help to keep your expensive items safe!

 When we lived on a military post in Tenessee, the neighbor down the street had lightning strike the tree in his front yard.
-None of his items were plugged into a surge protector and he had to rebuy everything that wasn’t covered by his renter’s insurance.
-It took him months.
+None of his items were plugged into a surge protector and he had to rebuy everything.
+He actually admitted to being between renter insurances at the time, so NOTHING was covered.
+It took him months to afford to rebuy his gaming equipment, TVs, etc.

 Get a programmable thermostat